THE DEADLINE FOR THE RUTH BORCHARD SELF-PORTRAIT PRIZE 2019 WILL BE ANNOUNCED IN JANUARY 2019.

 How much is the administration fee and where does my money go?

-This year the administration fee is £25 and will be payable at the end of the submission process.
+The administration fee is £25 and will be payable at the end of the submission process.
 The Ruth Borchard Collection and the Self-Portrait Prize are funded by a charitable foundation and the administration fee goes a small way to covering the cost of running the application process for the Prize.

 What media are accepted for the Prize?